pjanul/pymgal/doc/source/usage.rst

-Note that after the SEDs have been calculated, you can modify many of these parameters (e.g. obs.params["proj_vecs"] = "y") without needing to recalculate the SEDs.
+After the SEDs have been calculated, you can modify many of these parameters (e.g. obs.params["proj_vecs"] = "y") without needing to recalculate the SEDs.
 This can save compute time.
-Note that this only works for parameters that are not directly involved in calculating SEDs such as projection effects.
+However, this only works for parameters that are not directly involved in calculating SEDs such as projection effects.

 List of parameters
 -------------